Arlanthir/notes/CardMagic.md

 2. Never announce your intention until all preliminary actions which make it possible are completed.
 3. Never repeat a trick without replicating it by a different method.
 4. Think of the sleights as *your safety net in case the misdirection goes wrong*.
+5. Don't run when you're not being chased: don't overjustify regular things that the audience has not reason to suspect (yet).

 # Important terms